Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

     …
 ```

+That prevents having the option of a third output.
+However, “True” can be ambiguous when the allocation names are unclear, like `hide_vs_delete_spam` or `no_collapse_price_breakdown`.
+We would recommend sticking to string that offer more explicit naming convention: `keep_and_hide_spam`, `delete_spam`, or `collapse_price_breakdown`, `expand_price_breakdown` and `delete_price_breakdown`.

-### B. Numeric
+### B. Numeric Assignment

-The `get_numeric_assignment` guarantees that, if something tries to modify your assignment, they have to input a number.
-This is useful if you are using that value in computation, say to compute the amount of a promotion, to detect issues before they are released to production.
+If you want to modify a quantity, say, the number of columns of your layout, the number of product recommendations per page or the minimum spent for free delivery, you want to make sure the allocation value is a number.
+Using a numeric assignement and the call `get_numeric_assignment` guarantees that.
+When someone edit the assignment, it will remain a number.
+This is useful if you are using that value in computation, say to process the amount of a promotion.
+It will not validate obvious configuration issues before they are rolled-out.

-### C. JSon assignment
+### C. Parsed JSon Assignment

 A more interesting pattern is to assign a JSon object.
 This allows to include structured information, say the text of a marketing copy for a promotional campaign, and the address of a hero image.
-Thanks to this pattern, you can configure a very simple landing page.
-Whoever has access to the Feature flag configuration can decide and change what to show to users throughout a promotional period, without having to update the code.
+Thanks to this pattern, one developer can configure a very simple landing page; with that in place, whoever has access to the Feature flag configuration can decide and change what copy to show to users throughout a promotional period, without them having to release new code.

 ```python
 …